Updated on April 19, 2018 by UpGuard

 A cloud leak is when sensitive business data stored in a private cloud instance is accidentally exposed to the internet.
 The cloud is part of the internet.
 The difference is that “the cloud” offers pockets of privatized space that can be used to carry out enterprise scale IT operations.
 Enterprise data sets, often handled by third party information analytics companies, are often stored unencrypted in the cloud, with the expectation that their data lives within one of these private pockets.

 But cloud storage options like Amazon’s S3 allow users to open their storage to the internet at large.
 It should be stressed here that S3 buckets are private by default.
-This means that every cloud leak involving an S3 storage instance has had those permissions altered at some point by an admin handling the data.
+This means that every cloud leak involving an Amazon S3 storage instance has had its permissions altered at some point by an admin handling the data.
 When these anonymous public permissions are allowed, the boundary between “the cloud” and the internet dissolves.
 This data then becomes accessible to anyone, the same as your favorite website.

-But whether it’s an Amazon S3 bucket, an Azure file share, or a vulnerable server set up in the cloud, the failure to guarantee the privacy of the cloud instance puts the data at risk.
+But whether it’s an Amazon S3 bucket, an Azure file share, a misconfigured GitHub repository, or a vulnerable server set up in the cloud, the failure to guarantee the privacy of the cloud instance puts the data at risk.
 Once the error is made, it becomes very difficult for organizations to prove that the data was not accessed at some point.
 Most people wouldn’t know where to start looking, and people with enough technical knowledge might casually browse out of curiosity, but really two main groups of people are scanning for cloud leaks: security researchers and people seeking to exploit the information found for leverage, personal gain, or power.

 This information, leaked from an exposed Amazon S3 bucket, included customer details such as name, address, and phone number, as well as some account PINs, used to verify identity with Verizon.
 Aside from the obvious privacy concerns, the exposed data could have been used maliciously to impersonate customers and even to bypass two-factor authentication.